Open shelves can look amazing and create interest in a space and I will share my best accessorizing tips for decorative shelves!

 YOU’LL GET A BETTER END RESULT WITH YOUR DECORATIVE SHELVES IF YOU HAVE A PLAN

 Your plan can be something as fluid as just a “look” you’re after or an idea in your head.
 Use Pinterest to your full advantage for inspiration if you don’t already have something in mind!
 I actually have a whole Pinterest board dedicated to Bookcases and Shelves that you can follow right HERE.
 Or you can see the pins on all of my boards by following me HERE.

-When I decorated these shelves for summer last year, my plan was inspired by some lush bushes of summer daisies that I ran across.
-Since my theme for these shelves was summer, I included pops of fresh and cheery blue and green too.
+When I decorated these shelves for summer last year, my plan was inspired by some lush bushes of pretty summer daisies that I ran across.
+Since my theme for these shelves was summer, I included pops of fresh and cheery blue and natural green too.

 I’m one of those who changes the accessories on some of my shelves seasonally and I generally try to keep those decorations in keeping with the rest of the decor in the room.
-Whether I decorate the shelves in a room first or after everything else in the room is done pretty much depends on how much presence the shelves have in the room.
-For example, the shelves above the sideboard in my breakfast room definitely take center stage, so they always get accessorized first, then I follow up with a centerpiece and some pillows on my bench to tie the room together.
+Whether I decorate the open shelves in a room first or after everything else in the room is done pretty much depends on how much presence the shelves have in the room.
+For example, the open shelves above the sideboard in my breakfast room definitely take center stage, so they always get accessorized first, then I follow up with a centerpiece and some throw pillows on my bench to tie the room together.